wangxin2002/Introduction-to-algorithm/README.md

 # Introduction-to-algorithm
-This repository is created for recording my learning process of 算法导论（原书第三版）.
+This repository is created for recording my learning process of Introduction-to-algorithm(The third edition).